sobitd/e-fundi/README.md

 ## Installation Process
-*Clone from the repository using the command:
+* Clone from the repository using the command: git@github.com:sobitd/e-fundi.git
+* Unzip the downloaded files in the directory where you will be working from.
+* Open the index.html file from the directory with a web browser.

 ##  Live Link
-*Click the following link to view the live application:
+*Click the following link to view the live application: https://sobitd.github.io/e-fundi/

 ## Support and Contact Details: